Muslim Woman Who Voted For Trump Wants Georgetown University To Intervene Over A Professor’s Anti-Trump Messages

 “I am most concerned about the increasing appeal to employers to silence the criticism of citizens made in their private capacity as citizens,” she wrote in an email to The Washington Post.
 “Because most of us need our jobs, as few of us are financially independent, this is the most pernicious form of bullying of critics.”

-[Feature Image by Valerii Iavtushenko/Shutterstock]
+[Featured Image by Valerii Iavtushenko/Shutterstock]